 Excel VLOOKUP is an Excel function to lookup and retrieve data from a specific column in table.
 VLOOKUP supports approximate and exact matching.
 The “V” stands for “vertical”.
 Lookup values must appear in the first column of the table, with lookup columns to the right. you will learn all this in the blog below.
 To perform this action we use Excel Vlookup Formula.

 Today, I have noticed every Professional working with Microsoft Excel using Vlookup formula.
 What I have experienced while interacting with my workshop participants is that they could tremendously magnify its application power if they learn two associated techniques of VLookup.

 - Adding MATCH() inside VLOOKUP() to convert the one-dimensional Lookup power of VLOOKUP to two-dimensional (Vlookup matches)

-- Using VLOOKUP() with “True” parameter to enable you to apply VLOOKUP() where the reference table may contain numeric values categorized in various Slabs.
+- Using VLOOKUP() with “True” parameter to enable you to apply VLOOKUP() where the cell references table may contain numeric values categorized in various Slabs.

 I am sharing a quick [infographics] to give an overview.
 This is from one of the pages of my Excel eBook on “Advanced Excel Training“.
 All these excel examples are being added to my library of Excel video tutorial as you are reading. leftmost column piece of information column index

 Learn: Here’s how to use Excel Vlookup Function:

 - The value you want to find also called the lookup value.